About Certificates

 # Installing the mitmproxy CA certificate manually

-Sometimes using the quick install app is not an option - Java or the iOS
+Sometimes using the quick install app is not an option and you need to install the CA manually.

 documentation for some common platforms.
 The mitmproxy CA cert is located in

 ~/.mitmproxy after it has been generated at the first start of mitmproxy.